Labor Day (film): Casting

 Reitman had Kate Winslet and Josh Brolin in mind for the lead roles.
 In June 2011, it was revealed that Winslet and Brolin had joined the cast of the film.
 On casting the actors, he said, "I know what actors I want for it.
 I'll be able to go to them easily" and that "[Winslet] makes those characters beautiful and sexual.
 I don’t know another actor who does that.
 I don’t know what I would have done if she’d said no."

-In April 2012, it was announced that James Van Der Beek has joined the cast of the film as a Police Officer and Gattlin Griffith as young Henry Wheeler.
+In April 2012, it was announced that James Van Der Beek had joined the cast of the film as a police officer and Gattlin Griffith as young Henry Wheeler.
 In June 2012, it was confirmed that Alexie Gilmore, Brighid Fleming, Lucas Hedges and Micah Fowler had joined the cast of the film.
 Later Tobey Maguire rounded out the cast and joined the film as adult Henry Wheeler.